project-ida/two-state-quantum-systems/src/07-accelerating-quantum-processes.md

 ```

 <!-- #region -->
-We've got a 3x3 matrix because there are only 3 states corresponding to $m=1,0,-1$ for $j=1$.
+We've got a 3x3 matrix because there are only 3 states corresponding to $j=1$, they are $m=1,0,-1$ .
 The matrix also signposts to us QuTip's convention for labeling the angular momentum states.

 $$